Nissan Skyline: XVL concept (1999)

-The XVL concept is a concept car demonstrating the FR L-class platform.
-It includes a 3.0L V6 direct-injection gasoline engine and sedan body.
-The vehicle was unveiled at the 1999 Tokyo Auto Show.
+The XVL is a concept car unveiled at the 1999 Tokyo Auto Show, demonstrating the FR L-class platform.
+It uses a 4-door sedan body style and includes a 3.0L V6 direct-injection gasoline engine.

 Changes

 For 2003 the design of the radiator grille, headlamp inner panels, and sills were altered.
 The interior and mirrors were altered, while the suspension and braking systems were also refined.
 The Skyline Coupe was introduced as a version of Nissan Skyline Sport Coupe for Japanese market.
 Also, the Skyline 350GT went on sale.
 It is a version of the Skyline V35 sport sedan with a six-speed manual transmission for the Japanese market, only available with the 3.5-liter engine.
-The Skyline 350GT and Skyline 350GT Premium sedan went on sale on June 3, 2003.
+The Skyline 350GT and Skyline 350GT Premium sedan went on sale on 3 June 2003.

 For 2004 both coupe and sedans were altered, with updated interiors and improved transmissions.
 The five-speed automatic transmission on the 350GT Premium now included synchro rev control, while the 6-speed manual transmission was made to vibrate less.
-For the sedan, the front grill/bumper, foot panel, head lamp, rear bumper, and rear combination lamps were changed.
+For the sedan, the front grille/bumper, foot panel, head lamp, rear bumper, and rear combination lamps were changed.
 The front seats received active headrest, while the rear middle seat now have a three-point seat belt as standard.
 There were also some new wheels and a 19-inch option for the coupé.
 The Skyline's 2005 update again included changes to the head and rear lamps, front bumper, and side sill protectors.
 Also, 19-inch aluminum alloy wheel became standard for automatic transmission cars.
 A "plasma cluster ion" full air conditioner with left/right independent temperature settings, heated door mirrors, headlamp auto levelizer (compliant with new legislation) was made standard equipment.